-That man overboard alarm is the most recognizable alarm, not because I experience it firsthand, but because it is adopted from the morse signal “Oscar” or the letter “O.”
+That man overboard alarm is the most recognizable alarm, not because I experienced it firsthand, but because it is adopted from the Morse signal “Oscar” or the letter “O.”

 When a person falls in the water, whether at sea while the ship is underway, in port when she is at anchor, or on a jetty where she is berthed, she must sound the man overboard alarm.

 The ship then maneuvers depending on the situation, while a lifebuoy with a light and smoke signal is thrown on the water to mark the MOB position.

 To recover the man overboard, the crew gathers the rescue team and launches the rescue boat onto the water.

 A man overboard alarm sound consists of three prolonged blasts on the ship’s whistle.
 This is the morse signal for the letter “Oscar.”

 Aside from the crew hearing the signal, it also warns other vessels in the vicinity.

 On some vessels, the alarm signal for a man overboard is the same as the general emergency alarm.
 We will discuss them below.